lakwarus/ballerina-camel-restful-service/README.md

-# RESTful Microservice : Apache Camel+SpringBoot Vs Ballerina
+# RESTful Microservices : Apache Camel+SpringBoot Vs Ballerina

 **REST** stands for Representational State Transfer, which is an architectural style for developing web services. **Microservices** - also known as the microservice architecture - is an architectural style that structures an application as a collection of services that are.
 Highly maintainable and testable.
 Loosely coupled.
 Independently deployable.
 Organized around business capabilities.